 We are concerned and excited about the impact technology is having on society and will continue to have in the coming weeks, decades and centuries.

-The RSA US functions as a distributed think/do tank in large part due to the actions of our 1,000 Fellows who lead work across the country on important elements of social change.
-We are proudly set up on open organizational principles that seek to maximize opportunities for our Fellows to self-organize and define the core activities of the RSA US.
+Our 1,000 Fellows lead work across the country on important elements of social change.
+We aim to maximize opportunities for our Fellows to self-organize and define the core activities of the RSA US.

 RSA US regional hubs are place-based centers of activity where Fellows get together in-person for meet-ups, learning and sharing opportunities, to forge partnerships, and disseminate resources and information.
-Current RSA US regional hubs include Boston, Chicago, New York City, Philadelphia, San Francisco, and Washington, D.C.
-Each regional hub is supported by an Ambassador, who is an RSA US Fellow that has taken on a community organizer role in their local area.
-Meet the current Ambassadors and the regions they help run below, and feel free to get in touch with them directly.
+Current RSA US regional hubs include Anchorage, Boston, Chicago, Los Angeles, New York City, Philadelphia, Pittsburgh, San Francisco, and Washington, D.C.
+Each bolded hub is supported by at least one Ambassador, a Fellow who has taken on the role of community organizer for their area.

 US Fellows-led thematic networks are online communication networks that form around one particular theme or topic of interest.
 Thematic networks explore, devise, test or pioneer ideas which have the potential to become a powerful source of social change.
 Each network self-organizes to share resources, promote dialogue, and collaborate across silos, regions, and sectors.